-To keep our children safe, it is essential they are media literate, and have boundaries.
-Holding regular discussions within the household around online safety, challenges and dangers, fake news, the algorithms, echo chambers and so on is key.
+To keep our children safe, it is essential they are media literate, can think critically and have boundaries.
+Normalising difficult conversations and holding open and ongoing discussions within the household around online safety, challenges and dangers, fake news, algorithm bubbles and how to change them, echo chambers and so on is key.

-Should you allow your daughter(s) to have a smartphone, we recommend following expert advice and agreeing family rules including setting up parental controls, enabling Ask to Buy, setting up screen time, app limits and content & privacy restrictions, removing phones from bedrooms especially during homework and overnight, password sharing, regularly checking your child's phones, and depending on the age of your child delaying, avoiding or limiting social media and web browsing.
+Should you allow your daughter(s) to have a smartphone/digital device and post 13 allow them access to social media, we recommend following expert advice:

+- Researching apps to understand the dangers and risks before they are allowed. - Agreeing family rules including family digital contracts. - Setting up parental controls, screen time, Ask to Buy, app limits and content & privacy restrictions. - Removing screens from bedrooms especially during homework and overnight. - Password sharing. - Regularly checking your child's devices. - Delaying, avoiding or limiting social media and web browsing.